-199 We configured the EAMv1 to follow the Atmospheric Model Intercomparison Project (AMIP) protocol (Gates et al., 1999) with real-world forcings (e.g., greenhouse gases, sea surface temperature, aerosol 200 201 emissions, etc.).
-In this study, we run the model from 2012 to 2018, covering all six field campaign 202 periods introduced previously, with enough time for model spin-up.
-For each simulation year, we use the 203 year 2014 emission data from CMIP6, since the emission data does not cover years after 2014.
-The simulated horizontal winds are nudged towards the Modern-Era Retrospective analysis for Research and 204 205 Applications, Version 2 (MERRA-2, Gelaro et al., 2017) with a relaxation time scale of 6 hours.
-Previous 206 studies (Sun et al., 2019; Zhang et al., 2014) showed that with such nudging configuration the large-scale 207 circulation is well constrained in the nudged simulation, especially for the mid- and high- latitude regions.
-208 The simulation uses a horizontal grid spacing of $\sim 1^{\circ}$ (NE30, the number of elements along a cube face of 209 the E3SM High-Order Methods Modeling Environment, HOMME, dynamics core) with a 30-minute 210 timestep.
+In this study, we run EAMv1 from 2012 to 2018, covering all six field campaign periods introduced previously, with enough time for model spin-up.
+The model is configured to follow the Atmospheric Model Intercomparison Project (AMIP) protocol (Gates et al., 1999) with real-world forcings (e.g., greenhouse gases, sea surface temperature, aerosol emissions, etc.).
+For each simulation year, we use the year 2014 emission data from CMIP6, since the emission data does not cover years after 2014.
+The simulated horizontal winds are nudged towards the Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2, Gelaro et al., 2017) with a relaxation time scale of 6 hours.
+Previous studies (Sun et al., 2019; Zhang et al., 2014) showed that with such nudging configuration the large-scale circulation is well constrained in the nudged simulation, especially for the mid- and high- latitude regions.
+The simulation uses a horizontal grid spacing of ~1° (NE30, the number of elements along a cube face of the E3SM High-Order Methods Modeling Environment, HOMME, dynamics core) with a 30-minute timestep.
 We saved hourly output to compare with field campaign measurements.
-The diagnostics 211 package post-processes 3-D model variables associated with aerosol concentration, size, composition, 212 optical properties, precursor concentration, CCN concentration, and atmospheric state variables.
-The size 213 of output data is reduced by saving 3-D variables only over the field campaign regions.
-Appendix A gives 214 the namelist containing variables and regions of E3SM output used in this study.
+The diagnostics package post-processes 3-D model variables associated with aerosol concentration, size, composition, optical properties, precursor concentration, CCN concentration, and atmospheric state variables.
+The size of output data is reduced by saving 3-D variables only over the field campaign regions.
+The model configuration and execution scripts are uploaded as electronic supplement to this paper.
 Users can apply it in their own E3SM simulations (or output similar variables if running other models) to use this package.
-215

-216 We extracted model output along the aircraft (ship) tracks using an "aircraft simulator" (Fast et al., 217 2011) strategy to facilitate comparisons of observations and model predictions.
-At each aircraft (ship) 218 measurement time, we find the nearest model grid cell, output time slice, and vertical level of the aircraft 219 altitude (or the lowest level for ship) to obtain the appropriate model values.
-Since there are both spatial 220 and temporal mismatch existing between model output and field measurements, the evaluation focuses on 221 overall statistics.
-We also calculate the aerosol size distribution from 1 nm to 3000 nm at 1 nm increments 222 from the individual size distribution modes in MAM4 to facilitate comparisons with observed aerosol 223 number distribution that has different size ranges for different instruments.
-All these variables are saved 224 in separate directories according to the specific aircraft (ship) tracks, as indicated in Figure 2.
-225 2.3 List of diagnostics and metrics 226 Currently, ESMAC Diags produces the following diagnostics and metrics: 227 • Mean value, bias, root mean square error (RMSE) and correlation of aerosol number 228 concentration.
-229 • Timeseries of aerosol variables (aerosol number concentration, aerosol number size distribution, 230 chemical composition, CCN number concentration) for each field campaign or intensive 231 observational period (IOP) at the surface or along each flight (ship) track.
-232 • Diurnal cycle of aerosol variables at the surface.
-233 • Mean aerosol number size distribution for each field campaign or IOP.
-234 • Percentiles of aerosol variables by height for each field campaign or IOP.
-235 • Percentiles of aerosol variables by latitude for each field campaign or IOP.
-236 • Pie/bar charts of observed and predicted aerosol composition averaged over each field campaign 237 or IOP.
-238 • Vertical profile of cloud fraction and LWC composite of aircraft measurements for each field 239 campaign or IOP.
-240 • Timeseries of atmospheric state variables.
-241 • Aircraft and ship track maps.
-242 243 In the next section we will demonstrate these diagnostics and metrics by providing several examples.
-244 245 3.
-Examples
+We extracted model output along the aircraft (ship) tracks using an "aircraft simulator" (Fast et al., 2011) strategy to facilitate comparisons of observations and model predictions.
+At each aircraft (ship) measurement time, we find the nearest model grid cell, output time slice, and vertical level of the aircraft altitude (or the lowest level for ship) to obtain the appropriate model values.
+Since there are both spatial and temporal mismatch existing between model output and field measurements, the evaluation focuses on overall statistics.
+We also calculate the aerosol size distribution from 1 nm to 3000 nm at 1 nm increments from the individual size distribution modes in MAM4 to facilitate comparisons with observed aerosol number distribution that has different size ranges for different instruments.
+All these variables are saved in separate directories according to the specific aircraft (ship) tracks, as indicated in Figure 2.

+2.3 List of diagnostics and metrics

+- 225 Currently, ESMAC Diags produces the following diagnostics and metrics: - Mean value, bias, root mean square error (RMSE) and correlation of aerosol number concentration. - Timeseries of aerosol variables (aerosol number concentration, aerosol number size distribution, chemical composition, CCN number concentration) for each field campaign or intensive observational period (IOP) at the surface or along each flight (ship) track. - Diurnal cycle of aerosol variables at the surface. - Mean aerosol number size distribution for each field campaign or IOP. - Percentiles of aerosol variables by height for each field campaign or IOP. - Percentiles of aerosol variables by latitude for each field campaign or IOP. - Pie/bar charts of observed and predicted aerosol composition averaged over each field campaign or IOP. - Vertical profile of cloud fraction and LWC composite of aircraft measurements for each field campaign or IOP. - Timeseries of atmospheric state variables. - Aircraft and ship track maps. - In the next section we will demonstrate these diagnostics and metrics by providing several examples.